xregistry/spec/core/spec.md

 - for boolean attributes, its value MUST be an exact case-sensitive match (`true` or `false`).

+If the request references an entity (not a collection), and the `EXPRESSION` references an attribute in that entity (i.e. there is no `PATH`), then if the `EXPRESSION` does not match the entity, that entity MUST NOT be returned.
+In other words, a `404 Not Found` would be generated in the HTTP protocol case.

 **Examples:**

 | Request PATH | Filter query | Commentary |